 - Place the cooled date and orange mixture into a food processor and process until smooth.

-- Transfer to a large bowl and add the brandy soaked chopped fruit, almond meal, vanilla, cinnamon, allspice, clove, nutmeg and eggs and mix well.
+- Transfer to a large bowl and add the brandy soaked chopped fruit, almond meal, sliced almonds, vanilla, cinnamon, allspice, clove, nutmeg and eggs and mix well.

 - Pour the mixture into your prepared pudding bowl.